ninjaaron/administrative-scripting-with-julia/README.rst

   intensive problems it's targeted at, this is nothing.
 On a constrained server or an embedded system, it's bad.
 - Julia's highly optimizing JIT compiler also takes a little time to warm up.
-There are ways to recompile some things, but who wants to bother for little scripts?
+There are ways to precompile some things, but who wants to bother for little scripts?
 The speed of the compiler is impressive for how good it actually is, but it's not instant.